Articles tagged #rust

 Executables have been fascinating to me ever since I discovered, as a kid, that they were just files.
 If you renamed a .exe to something else, you could open it in notepad!
 And if you renamed something else to a .exe, you’d get a neat error dialog.

 Clearly, something was different about these files.
-Seen from notepad, they were mostly gibberish, but there to be order in that chaos.
-12-year-old me knew that, although he didn't quite know how or where to dig to make sense of it all.
+Seen from notepad, they were mostly gibberish, but there had to be order in that chaos.
+12-year-old me knew that, although he didn’t quite know how or where to dig to make sense of it all.

 Crafting ICMP-bearing IPv4 packets with the help of bitvec